FNBUBBLES420-ORG/FSharp-Assistive-Aimguide-NVIDIA/readme.md

   <h1 align="center">Fnbubbles420 Org - Assistive Aim-guide</h1>
 </p>

+## Support the Project ⭐

+# **If you find this project useful, Please Join Our Discord , We Have Lots to Offer, great community , supportive community, mental health support, and more [Click To Join](https://discord.fnbubbles420.org/)** your support is appreciated.
+## FNBubbles420 Org is committed to creating an inclusive environment that supports all individuals, especially those dealing with mental health issues or physical disabilities.
+Our efforts are focused on providing adaptive technology, mental health resources, peer support groups, and creating educational programs that promote accessibility and mental wellness.

 # 🎯 Assistive Aim Guide (F# YOLO-Based AI)

 🚀 **An AI-powered aim assistance tool designed for accessibility, featuring human-like movement and real-time object tracking.**